-And so it happened last night, that the opening concert of Leicestershire Schools of Leicestershire Schools Festival of Music at the De Montfort Hall, was an exhila-rating triumph for all con-cerned in it and, in particular, for Michael Tippett whose inspiring direction and warm personality evoked playing from the round exchange and extended personality evoked playing from his young orchestra that, at times, had a touch of miraculousness about it.
+And so it happened last night, that the opening concert of Leicestershire Schools of Leicestershire Schools Festival of Music at the De Montfort Hall, was an exhila-rating triumph for all con-cerned in it and, in particular, for Michael Tippett whose inspiring direction and warm personality evoked playing personality evoked playing from his young orchestra that, at times, had a touch of miraculousness about it.
+The programme was both ambitious and cleverly designed to display visually and aurally the two extremes of the gamut of musical adjuction cal education organised and of Music.